 The velvet-voiced 'Sonero Mayor' of salsa, whose smooth, soulful phrasing turned heartbreak into dancefloor poetry for generations.

-José Luis Feliciano Vega, known as Cheo, began as a percussionist in the vibrant New York Latin scene of the 1950s, playing with legends like Tito Puente.
-But it was his voice—a warm, intimate baritone perfect for both fiery salsa and aching boleros—that destined him for the front of the stage.
-His career nearly ended in the 1960s due to personal struggles, but a triumphant return with the Fania All-Stars cemented his status as a master storyteller.
-Unlike the explosive, high-energy soneros of his era, Cheo's style was conversational and refined; he didn't shout the story, he confided it.
-He became the essential romantic voice of salsa, singing of lost love and smoky nights with a vulnerability that felt directly transmitted from the heart.
-Beyond music, he was a cultural pillar in Puerto Rico, his grace and wisdom making him a revered elder statesman of Latin music until his passing.
+Cheo Feliciano sang 'Amada Mía' and 'El Ratón' with the Fania All-Stars, becoming the essential romantic voice of salsa.
+Born José Luis Feliciano Vega in Puerto Rico, he began as a percussionist in 1950s New York, playing with Tito Puente.
+His warm, intimate baritone suited both fiery salsa and aching boleros.
+His career nearly ended in the 1960s due to personal struggles, but a triumphant return with the Fania All-Stars restored his place as a master storyteller.
+Unlike the explosive soneros of his era, Cheo's style was conversational and refined; he confided the story rather than shouting it.
+He sang of lost love and smoky nights with vulnerability.
+Beyond music, he was a cultural pillar in Puerto Rico, a graceful elder statesman of Latin music until his death in 2014.

 1928–1945